walmartlabs/concord-website/docs/plugins/git.md

 `deleteRepo` action deletes the repository with the name provided by `repo` parameter in the Github organization specified by `org` parameter.

+> Github access token specified should have `delete_repo` scope enabled to delete a repository on Github.
+This can be done in **Personal Access Token** under **Developer Settings** for the intended user on Github.

 The example below deletes the repository `myRepository` from the Github organization `myOrg`.